-A pastor has a frigid wife who refuses to have sexual relations with him.
-He preaches hellfire and damnation on everyone who commits adultery.
-He begins advocating a strict dress code for the women in his congregation - they have to wear long skirts and high-necked blouses with long sleeves.
+A pastor has a child who abuses drugs.
+He preaches hellfire and damnation on everyone who smokes cigarettes and drinks alcohol.
+He then prescribes abstinence from smoking cigarettes and drinking alcohol to his congregation.
 According to Freudian theory, the defence mechanism which best explains the pastor's behaviour is